kennetpostigo/MEAN-Blog/README.md

 # MEAN-Blog
 ## New to the MEAN Stack?

-...
 This is a little blog project that utilizes every part of the MEAN Stack.
-...
-I made this Project to help Newcomers dissect and understand how to use ...
-The Javascript Stack.
+I made this Project to help Newcomers dissect and understand how to use The Javascript Stack.

 ## Repository Requirements

-...To use the MEAN-Blog you need to have the following configured and Installed:
+To use the MEAN-Blog you need to have the following configured and Installed:

 - NPM
 ..* Then run NPM install